Dennismtg7/Mtg7-vault2/README.md

-# 🪨 Stone Pit – Chain Capture
+# African 🪨 Stone Pit – Chain Capture

 A strategic two-player board game with chain mechanics, AI opponent, and online multiplayer.
 Built with pure HTML, CSS, and JavaScript.